MaxUhl98/ComputerVisionDemonstration/new_readme_WiP.md

 lr_schedule_class: CosineAnnealingWarmRestarts
 ```

-Since I know from my kaggle experience, that the larger, pretrained models tend to outperform the MiniVGG model by 2-5% accuracy score this is
+Since I know from my kaggle experience, that the larger, pretrained models tend to outperform the MiniVGG model this is
 definitely good enough to likely get to an almost perfect accuracy.
-Additionally there will be the opportunity to ensemble the
+In addition to this there will be the opportunity to ensemble the
 larger models for even better scores if need be.
 This lead to the decision to stop experimenting and moving on to training models with the full dataset.